 TGax Editor: Please move the 4th paragraph from 26.8.3.1 as the 7th paragraph in this clause with additional changes as shown below

+A TWT scheduling AP (see 26.8.3.1 (General)) that supports UORA operation may include a broadcast TWT element in FILS Discovery frames and in broadcast Probe Response frames to indicate the TWT SPs during which the AP intends to schedule for transmission at least one Trigger frame allocating one or more RA-RUs for STAs not associated with the AP.
+The broadcast TWT element shall carry only a broadcast TWT parameter set with the Broadcast TWT Recommendation subfield set to 2, the Trigger subfield set to 1, the Flow Type subfield set to 0, and the Broadcast TWT ID subfield set to 0.(#15096, #15097) The AP transmits broadcast Probe Response frames if it has dot11FILSOmitReplicateProbeResponses equal to true.

 TGax Editor: Please make changes to the 9th paragraph in this subclause as shown below:

-An unassociated non-AP STA that supports the UORA and TWT procedure may begin listening for Trigger frames at the start of a particular broadcast TWT SP after receiving a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element indicating that the particular TWT SP shall include Trigger frames with at least one RA-RU for unassociated non-AP STAs(#16592) (see 26.8.3.1 (General)).
+An unassociated non-AP STA that supports the UORA and TWT procedure may begin listening for Trigger frames at the start of a particular broadcast TWT SP after receiving a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element with Broadcast TWT Parameter Set field having Broadcast TWT ID subfield equal to 0, Flow Type subfield equal to 0, Trigger subfield equal to 1 and Broadcast TWT Recommendation subfield equal to 2.

 General[20058]